 The textType is a simple text structure that contains a 7 bit ASCII text string.
-The length of the string can easily be obtained from the element size portion of the tag itself.
+The length of the string is obtained by subtracting 8 from the element size portion of the tag itself.
 This string must be terminated with a 00h byte.

-byte offset content
+Byte Offset Content

 0-3 'text'(74657874h) type descriptor

 4-7 reserved, must be set to 0

-8-n a string of count ASCII characters (where count is derived from the element size portion of the tag itself)
+8-n a string of (element size - 8) ASCII characters